Kimserey/BlogArchive/20180928_docker_aspnetcore.md

 ### 3.1 Dockerfile

 Start by creating an empty ASP NET Core application.
-Then create the following Docker file:
+Then right click on the project and select `Add Docker support`.
+Once added, the toolbox will have created the following Dockerfile in your project:

 ```
 FROM microsoft/dotnet:2.1-aspnetcore-runtime AS base
 WORKDIR /app
+EXPOSE 80

 FROM microsoft/dotnet:2.1-sdk AS build
 WORKDIR /src
 COPY DockerWebApp/DockerWebApp.csproj DockerWebApp/
 RUN dotnet restore DockerWebApp/DockerWebApp.csproj
 COPY . .
 WORKDIR /src/DockerWebApp
 RUN dotnet build DockerWebApp.csproj -c Release -o /app